Entry Level Recruitment information for candidates

 How long are the vacancies?

 Vacancies can range from two weeks to 12 months (or longer) for both AO1 and AO2 positions, with some vacancies being for ongoing positions.
-Many of the temporary vacancies are for a period of 8-12 weeks.
+Many of the fixed term vacancies are for a period of 8-12 weeks.

 Fixed vacancies have a start and finish date.
 Sometimes an agency might extend the period of employment, however you should never have an expectation that this will occur.